Azalea-Kim/IR-BM25/README.md

 # <center> COMP3009J
 # <center>Information Retrieval Programming Assignment
 ### <center>
 ###This program can work for both the large and small corpus.
+Large corpous data is at: https://share.weiyun.com/mKbbRMKL

 ## 1. Overview
 This program a ranked Information Retrieval(IR) system based on BM25 model.